 Lauren and Cody Garnett, who are also proprietors of the World Famous Buckin’ Flamingo, own this whole house B&B property located just around the corner from Handy’s.
 This home can sleep up to 13 people, but Ann and I enjoyed the space just for ourselves, as well.

-A great place to bring your family or a group of friends, the Flamingo’s Nest offers a full kitchen, dining room, pool table, living room with entertainment center, as well as three bedrooms and three bathrooms.
+This is a great house for your family or a group of friends.
+It offers a full kitchen, dining room, pool table, living room with entertainment center, as well as three bedrooms and three bathrooms.
 It also has covered parking behind the house which was great for keeping us out of the sleet as we unloaded the car one cold night.